-Fall may not officially begin until Monday, September 23rd, but for horror fans and parents, summer is over.
-Today, schools re-open their doors for the start of a new year.
+Fall may not officially begin until Thursday, September 23rd, but for horror fans and parents, summer is over.
+Next week, schools re-open their doors for the start of a new year.
 The days of parents listening to their kids complain about being bored ends.
 However, most kids are probably less excited for a new school year.
 Back to school means bullies, homework, mushy bologna and cheese sandwiches, and stern teachers.
 In fact, Joss Whedon understood the horrors of school so much that he built his landmark television series, Buffy the Vampire Slayer, around the idea that school is literally ‘Hell’.
 In this edition of The Chopping Block, it’s time to look at some of the best ‘back to school’-themed horror movies.

 Bullies Are The Worst – The Final (2010)

 Horror films have long exploited bullying and the social outcast narrative for subject matter.
 From Stephen King’s Carrie to Let Me In, the idea of a bullied outcast fighting back has always translated well in horror.
 A lesser known example of the subgenre, The Final was a part of the After Dark Horrorfest that failed to attract much of audience.
 Critics absolutely hated this late-entry into the ‘Torture Porn’ subgenre.
 Briefly, The Final follows tormented high school students who take their bullies hostage.
 What follows is a high school version of Saw as the ‘nerds’ subject the ‘cool kids’ to grotesque torture.
 Certainly not the best example of the social outcast narrative, The Final is still better than reviews suggest.
 Fans of ‘Torture Porn’ may find something to enjoy.

 Fraternities and Sororities Are The Worst – The House on Sorority Row